YinHK-gameDev/unity-learn/assets/models/Importing model/Rig tab.md

 Specifying the root node helps Unity determine between movement of the bones relative to each other, and motion of the Root node in the world

+#### Avatar Definition:
+Choose where to get the Avatar definition.

+- Create from this model: Create an Avatar based on this model
+- Copy from Other Avatar: Point to an Avatar set up on another model.

 https://docs.unity3d.com/Manual/FBXImporter-Rig.html